 Homemade freezer pops are one of our very favorite warm weather afternoon snacks and I love to pack them with vitamins and nutrients from fresh fruit like grapes.
 Grapes are rich with polyphenols and contain vitamin K, copper and B vitamins—and they may even help keep eyes healthy.
-Grapes are available from Chile in supermarkets at this time of the year since their seasons are opposite from ours here in the US.
 And their natural sweetness makes them a total hit with the kids!

 TIP: Whole grapes are considered to be a choking hazard in kids until they are 4 years old, but they are perfectly safe and yummy when you blend them into freezer pops like these!

-This healthy popsicle recipe is super easy.
+This grape popsicle recipe is super easy.
 Here’s a peak at what’s involved.

 - Add the ingredients to a blender and blend until very smooth.